 Barclays is a London-based global money center bank that provides consumers, corporations, governments, and institutions with a broad range of financial products and services, including consumer banking, credit cards, corporate and investment banking, securities brokerage, and wealth management.
 It is the leader in debt issuance in Europe.
 It has a strong presence in the U.K. retail and commercial banking industries.
 Over recent years it has refocused most of its efforts on providing diversified banking services in the U.K., the U.S., Germany, and southern Europe.

-At the end of 2019, Barclays International reported around $175 billion in loans and over $270 billion in deposits for its Barclays International division.
-With net interest margins around 4%, the International division generated around $5 billion in interest revenues for the banking giant.
+At the end of 2019, Barclays International reported around $184 billion in loans and close to $356 billion in deposits for its Barclays International division.
+With net interest margins around 4%, the International division generated around $4.5 billion in interest revenues for the banking giant.
 Taken together with the related fee and trading incomes, the division brought in approximately two-thirds of Barclays' total revenues.
-The operating margin for the international division was around 28%, while the margin for the group was only 20% at the end of 2019.
-We believe that margins will improve to about 30% in the long run - making this division the single largest source of value for Barclays.
+The operating margin for the international division was around 43%, while the margin for the group was only 38% at the end of 2021.
+We believe that margins will further improve in the long run - making this division the single largest source of value for Barclays.

 The U.K. formally left the European Union on 31 January 2020, but both sides are negotiating a trade agreement.
 If the terms of the agreement are not favorable, the country's banking industry is likely to witness a sharp reduction in activity due to a significant decline in economic activity.
 The possibility of a recession in the region only makes things worse for British banks like Barclays.
 In such a scenario, the Bank of England, which has maintained interest rates at near-zero levels since the economic downturn of 2008, may even consider negative interest rates - straining already weak net interest margin figures for the banks over the coming years.
 Investment banking activities at Barclays will also take a hit as Brexit (without an agreement) will hurt London's strength as a global financial hub.